Paul de Stuer: Bussy

-While Henri was keen to supplant the Ordre du Saint-Michel with his new more prestigious Ordre du Saint-Esprit, Saint-Mégrin received the honour of induction into the former during 1578.
+While Henry was keen to supplant the Ordre de Saint-Michel with his new more prestigious Ordre du Saint-Esprit, Saint-Mégrin received the honour of induction into the former during 1578.
 In early 1578, with the return to court of Alençon, brother to the king, the violence between their respective favourites once more exploded.
 On 1 February, Saint-Mégrin, Livarot, D'O, Saint-Luc and Caylus led an attack on seigneur Bussy, favourite of Alençon, at the Porte Saint-Honoré, however he was able to evade the attack.
 He angrily demanded justice from the king for the attempt on his life.

 Assassination

 At 11pm on 21 July 1578 Saint-Mégrin was hacked to pieces by 20 men shortly after he departed the Louvre, having been present for the king's coucher.
 During the assault he sustained over 20 wounds, and was in such bad condition contemporaries were surprised he survived the encounter.
 Despite the brutal nature of the attack his death was not immediate, and the king spent two hours by his bedside as the life faded from one of his dearest favourites in the early hours of 22 July.

-The hit was commissioned by the duke of Mayenne and came shortly after the deaths of several of Henri's favourites during the 'duel of the mignons'.
-Mayenne had been enraged by Saint-Mégrin's romantic advances towards his brothers' wife Catherine de Clèves.
+The hit was commissioned by the duke of Mayenne and came shortly after the deaths of several of Henry's favourites during the 'duel of the mignons'.
+Mayenne had been enraged by Saint-Mégrin's romantic advances towards his brothers' wife Catherine of Cleves.
 Ambassadors reported that the duke had surprised his wife while she was writing a letter to Saint-Mégrin.
 Further cause for Guise's displeasure came in the disrespect Saint-Mégrin showed to the man who had introduced him to court, and the presumptuousness of his social inferior to treat with him as an equal.
 He would go unpunished for his involvement in the deed despite the clarity in the king's mind as to who was responsible.
 Nevertheless, the Guise had departed court a month before the assassination in June, and would not return until March 1579, at which time they brought 700 horse with them, to restrain the king from exercising any vengeance.